blacknon/lssh/README.md

 lssh --generate-lssh-conf > ~/.lssh.toml
 ```

-And even after moving to `lssh` config, you can still point it at your existing OpenSSH config to load hosts from there:
+Even after moving to `lssh` config, you can still point it at your existing OpenSSH config and load hosts from there:

 ```toml
 [sshconfig.default]